Twitchkidd/saeeds-market/README.md

 yarn redwood dev
 ```

-Your browser should open automatically to `http://localhost:8910` to see the web app.
-Lambda functions run on `http://localhost:8911` and are also proxied to `http://localhost:8910/.redwood/functions/*`.
+Open a browser to `http://localhost:8912` to see the web app.
+Lambda functions run on `http://localhost:8913` and are also proxied to `http://localhost:8912/api/*`.
+TODO: Is that an accurate thing to say about the dev environment, redwood.toml is changed to it, test